 Emily worked various positions on the DFW Conference Committee before accepting the role of Director, which is by far her favorite.
 She is working on her third novel and is always looking for ways to connect and inspire others.

 Steve Manning, VIP Director

 Stephen Manning, also known as Steve Prime in certain circles, started the conference back when he was the president of the DFW Writers’ Workshop in 2007 and 2008.
 He is the author of World War II nonfiction books “The Courage of Common Men” and “Texans Touched by World War II,” published by Republic of Texas Press.
-He is now a social media and web content manager for a major corporation.
+He is now the social media and web content manager for a major corporation.
 And we mean MAJOR.

 Shawna Smith, Treasurer